arc140181/gan2pulses/README.md

 # gan
-Generative Adversarial Networks (GAN) to create scintillator pulses
+Generative Adversarial Networks (GAN) to create pulses from scintillators.

+List of files:
 - *ganpulses.py*.
-Código principal que hay que ejecutar.
+Main code to execute.
 - *source1.mat*.
-Fichero Matlab con los pulsos en crudo del centelleador.
+Matlab file with the scintillator raw pulses.
 - *distances.py*.
-Funciones de utillería relacionado con el cálculo de distancias.
-No todas se utilizan.
+Utility functions related to the distances.
+Not all of them are used for the main code.

+This code has been tested using 'Spyder 5'.
+The choice of Cs-137 or Na-22 is made by uncommenting the code indicated in it.
+Note that most of the code has to do with the measurement of results rather than with the GAN itself.